adammj/ecg-sleep-staging/README.md

-# Expert-level sleep staging using an electrocardiography-only feed-forward neural network
+# Expert-level ECG-only sleep staging

 This repository contains all the code and data used in the work by Adam M. Jones, Laurent Itti, and Bhavin R. Sheth (<https://doi.org/10.1016/j.compbiomed.2024.108545>).

 If you find this repository helpful, please cite our work:

 > Adam M. Jones, Laurent Itti, Bhavin R. Sheth, "Expert-level sleep staging using an electrocardiography-only feed-forward neural network," Computers in Biology and Medicine, 2024, doi: 10.1016/j.compbiomed.2024.108545

 ---